saltKonstantin/timetracker/readme.md

 # TimeTracker Web Application

-A simple web application to track time in 15-minute segments.
-Users can register, log in, and track their time entries throughout the day.
+A web application to track time in 30-minute segments.
+Users can register, log in, and track their time entries throughout the day with a visual timeline interface.

 ## Features

 - User registration and authentication with hashed passwords
 - Create, read, update, and delete time entries
-- Track time in 15-minute segments or custom durations
+- Track time in 30-minute segments with visual timeline
+- Drag-and-drop interface for creating and modifying time entries
+- Multi-day entries that span across midnight
+- Categorize entries with emoji-enhanced categories for quick recognition
 - Weekly timeline view to visualize your time entries
 - Analytics dashboard with charts and statistics
 - Date navigation to view entries from different periods